Jayajit Chakraborty

 Bio

-Professor Chakraborty’s research activities encompass a wide range of concerns related to the social dimensions of climate and environmental change, with an emphasis on environmental justice and community vulnerability to hazards and disasters.
+Jayajit Chakraborty is a Professor and Mellichamp Chair in Racial Environmental Justice at the Bren School of Environmental Science & Management at UC Santa Barbara.
+He has a Ph.D. in Geography and M.S. in Urban & Regional Planning, both from the University of Iowa.
+Professor Chakraborty’s research activities encompass a wide range of concerns related to the social dimensions of climate and environmental change, with an emphasis on environmental justice and community vulnerability to hazards, risks, and disasters.
 Other topics of interest include climate justice, disability justice, food security, and health equity.
 His scholarship has examined environmental and social inequalities at multiple geographic scales in the US, US-Mexico border, Australia, and India.
-His research utilizes a variety of methodologies, including applications of GIScience and spatial statistical techniques, as well as social surveys and mixed-methods approaches.
+His research utilizes a variety of methodologies, including applications of GIS and spatial statistical techniques, as well as social surveys and mixed-methods approaches.

-Professor Chakraborty has published 4 books and more than 120 articles/chapters, including The Routledge Handbook of Environmental Justice and a chapter for the US Government’s Fifth National Climate Assessment (NCA5).
-His research has been funded by grants from the EPA, US National Science Foundation (NSF), US Department of Transportation, US Department of Treasury, National Aeronautics and Space Administration, Australian Research Council, and many other agencies.
+Professor Chakraborty has published 4 books and more than 120 articles/chapters, including The Routledge Handbook of Environmental Justice and a chapter for the US Government's Fifth National Climate Assessment.
+His research projects have been funded by grants from the US Environmental Protection Agency (EPA), US National Science Foundation (NSF), US Department of Transportation, US Department of Treasury, American Association of Geographers, Australian Research Council, and many other agencies.
 He was also a recipient of the University of Texas System Faculty STARs Award and the NSF Geospatial Fellowship for Advancing COVID-19 Research and Education.
-He currently serves on the editorial board of multiple journals, including Environmental Justice and Environment, Development & Sustainability.